qiboteam/dashboards/README.md

 ### To add experiments to monitor in the dashboards the following files are modified:

-1. In the qpu_monitoring folder the scripts/monitoring.py file is modified.
+1. The `qpu_monitoring/scripts/monitoring.py` file is modified.
 The experiment_output and experiment_name represent the name of the output and the actual name of the operation, respectively.
 Parameter1, parameter2, and parameter3 are the names of the parameters for the experiment with X, Y, Z being the respective assigned values.

 ``` python
 def main(targets: list, platform_name: str, output_folder: str):